 When people talk about Simala, they almost refer to the Simala Shrine, the castle-like church located in barangay Simala, town of Sibonga in mid south part of Cebu.
 Simala is a actually a small mountainside place.
 Around 8km from the national highway and around 20minutes ride.
 The shrine gained attention as the big structure can be seen from highway.
 Many devotees coming in every now and then.

-Going there is pretty easy, the place is so known.
-If you are in Cebu City, take a Ceres bus in South Bus Terminal.
-You can take Bato-Oslob route or simply ask the guards around.
-They are helpful and friendly however in peak season, you have to fall into a long line.
-Ask the bus conductor that you’re going to Simala Church and you’ll be exactly stopped at the corner street going to Simala Shrine.
-You can take habal-habal ride from the highway our you can also take tricycles.
+Going there is pretty easy, the place is well known.
+If you are from Cebu City, take a Ceres bus in South Bus Terminal.
+You can take Bato-Oslob route or simply ask the guards around, they are helpful and friendly.
+During peak seasons though, you have to fall a long line.
+Ask the bus conductor that you’re going to Simala Church and you’ll be exactly dropped at the corner street going to Simala Shrine.
+You can take habal-habal ride from the highway or you can also take tricycles.

 An old view sometime in 2014

 Here’s the view once you get inside the entrance gate.
-This was how to looked like then.
-It changes a lot since the last time we’ve visited there some years ago.
+This was how it looked like then.
+It changed a lot since the last time we’ve visited years ago.

 Candle colors and meaning

 There are several places within the church where you can light up a candle.
-Upon entrance on the side, there is one spot you can immediately recognized like below.
-If you want to go near the altar, on the side, is where the bigger area for candle lighting.
+Upon entrance, on the side, there is one spot you can immediately recognized like below.
+If you want to go near the altar, on the right side, it is where the bigger area for candle lighting is located.

 GOLD – for healing (good health, recovery, spiritual, family tree)

 GREEN – for prosperity/success (exam, study, financial, business)

 BLUE – perseverance (employment, career, assignment, promotions)